 The Citi Prestige® Credit Card — which has traditionally lagged behind other premium cards — is now a force to be reckoned with.
 Its revamped rewards structure can be incredibly valuable, and its fourth-night-free benefit is getting a second look from many consumers.

-Unfortunately, the fourth-night-free benefit will be capped at twice a calendar year starting September 1, 2019, though it’ll still be a great deal.
+Unfortunately, the fourth-night-free benefit is now capped at twice a calendar year, though it’s still be a great deal.